Serving Size: 2 Capsules

 Most fibroids do not cause any symptoms, but some women with fibroids can have:

-Heavy bleeding (which can be heavy enough to cause anemia) or painful periods
+Heavy bleeding (which can be heavy enough to cause anaemia) or painful periods

 Enlargement of the lower abdomen